 It was a sultry September night of 1996 and I was camping in a government dak bungalow in a small town, Huma in Odisha’s Ganjam District.
 I, along with my mentor Prof K.K.
 Basa, was surveying the southern coast of Chilika Lake in a village called Gaurangapatna.
 That night, a ceramic piece depicting a boat motif crunched beneath my feet.
 A major archaeological find indeed but it was just a dream.
-In the morning when I revealed this to Dr. Basa, he laughed and dismissed my dream.
+In the morning when I revealed this to Dr Basa, he laughed and dismissed my dream.
 But my heart was onto it and waiting for a miracle.
 Around 4.30 pm the same afternoon, I happened to pick up a ceramic piece with a stamped boat motif, from a field on the foothills of Ghantasila.
-I was thrilled and so was Dr. Basa.
-It provided a tantalizing evidence of what may have been a fishing or a ship building guild of early medieval India.
+I was thrilled and so was Dr Basa.
+It provided tantalizing evidence of what may have been fishing or a shipbuilding guild of early medieval India.
 Immediately we dug a trial trench to test the site’s potential.
-Our discovery of turquoise blue glazed pottery from Persian Gulf dated approximately between 8th-10th centuries CE confirmed Gaurangapatna as a flourishing port of medieval Odisha on the South Chilika coast.
+Our discovery of turquoise blue glazed pottery from the Persian Gulf dated approximately between 8th-10th centuries CE confirmed Gaurangapatna as a flourishing port of medieval Odisha on the South Chilika coast.

 Chilika Lake and Bay of Bengal

 Chilika, India’s largest brackish water lagoon was once a part of Bay of Bengal.
 Due to the progression of the littoral drift, over a period of time, it got separated from the sea and eventually became a shallow lagoon.
-Today the lake is separated from the Bay of Bengal through a 8 km long tidal inlet.
+Today the lake is separated from the Bay of Bengal through an 8 km long tidal inlet.
 The lake is hemmed between the mountains and the sea and near Gaurangapatna.

 Brahmanada Purana, a 10th century CE text describes Chilika as a prominent harbour.
 Ships having a number of masts and sails were often sheltered in the lake.
 Some of the ships had curvilinear towers with three to five levels and used to sail to Java, Malaya and Ceylon from Chilika.
-The lake was very deep and through a wide opening mouth was connected with the sea.
+The lake was very deep and through a wide opening, the mouth was connected with the sea.
 Ptolemy, the ancient Greek geographer referred to Palur port near Gourangapatna as the point of departure for ships bound for various Southeast Asian countries.
 Gaurangapatna, today, is a small fishing village and the archaeological site we dug up way back in 1996 is under cultivation.

 Gaurangapatna Fishing Village